DataONEorg/d1_python/d1_mn_generic/doc/source/setup-local-authn-server.rst

 the stand-alone instance is registered with DataONE.

-A stand-alone instance that is not going to be registered with DataONE can use the non-trusted certificate indefinitely and it is important to note that such a scertificate is just as secure as a publicly trusted certificate when used locally.
+A stand-alone instance that is not going to be registered with DataONE can use the non-trusted certificate indefinitely.
+Such a certificate is as secure as a publicly trusted certificate when used locally.

 If you already have a publicly trusted certificate that you intend to use, you can still install the snakeoil certificate here and just follow the instructions